WalletScrutiny/WalletScrutinyCom/_hardware/cobovaultessential.md

   cannot be compiled.
 However, we can share this part of code under an NDA if you want to fully verify the code and reproduce it.

-This means their sofware stack cannot be independently be verified without signing an NDA.
-Signing an NDA means one may not disclose details found, which makes the effort pointless.
+This means their software stack cannot be independently verified without signing an NDA.
+Signing an NDA means one may not disclose details found, which makes the effort pointless for us.

 For the time being we have to consider this product **not verifiable**.